St. Charles County Missouri assistance programs.

 Sts.
 Joachim and Ann Care Service, which can be reached at 636-441-1302, has long been in the business of providing housing assistance.
-The agency will distribute over $100,000 annually to help pay for rent and also provide mortgage assistance in order to help keep people in their homes, as it was determined that doing this is cheaper than helping them get off the streets if they are homeless.
+The agency will distribute funds annually to help pay for rent and also provide mortgage assistance in order to help keep people in their homes.
+As it was determined that doing this is cheaper than helping them get off the streets if they are homeless.

 NECAC is based in Bowling Green, but has offices in 12 counties, including one in O'Fallon.
 This organization will focus more on stopping evictions and homelessness prevention while the care service focuses on rapid rehousing.
 People can request NECAC assistance by calling Lisa Pittman at 636-272-3477.